“Why would you even look at the best WordPress RSS feed plugins?! I thought RSS was dead!” – you’re thinking.

 And no – because it’s still an active technology, which means that we can use it for a lot of cool things happening behind the scenes on our WordPress sites.

-You can also post your RSS feeds as widgets – by going to Appearance / Widgets and dragging the “RSS” widget to any widget area.
+You can also post your RSS feeds as widgets – go to Appearance / Widgets and drag the “RSS” widget to any widget area.

-RSSImport is a lightweight and straightforward WordPress plugin.
+RSSImport is a lightweight and straightforward solution among the best RSS feed plugins.
 You just need to install it and use either a shortcode, a widget, or a PHP function to make it work.
 No extra clicks or hassle.
 This is an example of how to be simple and efficient at the same time.

 To use it as a widget, go to Appearance / Widgets, drag and drop the RSSImport button to any widget area, and fill in the empty fields.
 Click “Save” and you’re good to go: